 Research Areas: Catholic Moral Theology; Gender and Religion; Bioethics and Religion

 Address: Department of Religion

 Aline Kalbian (Ph.D., '96, University of Virginia, Religion and Ethics) teaches courses in religious ethics, medical ethics, gender and ethics, and Catholic ethics.
 Kalbian is an affiliate of The Center for Innovative Collaboration in Medicine and Law at the FSU College of Medicine.
 She is also co-editor (with Martin Kavka) of the Journal of Religious Ethics.
 Her research focuses on the way moral traditions develop and change over time, especially on matters pertaining to gender, sexuality, and medicine.
-She is currently completing a manuscript tentatively entitled Evil Means: Contraception in Catholic Thought.
+Her new book Sex, Violence, Justice: Contraception and the Catholic Church was published in 2014.

 - Bioethics and Religion

 - Sex, Violence, Justice: Contraception and the Catholic Church (Georgetown University Press, 2014)

 - Sexing the Church: Gender, Power and Ethics in Contemporary Catholicism (Indiana University Press, 2005)

 - “Social Change and Narrative Quests in Christian Smith’s What is a Person?”
 Journal of Religious Ethics, 42.1 (2014): 146-155.